FelixMorel997/Stack-Overflow-survey/README.md

 ## File Descriptions <a name="files"></a>
-The StackOverflowAnalysis.ipynb provides an analysis of the variables that are related to salary.
+The SalaryAnalysis.ipynb provides an analysis of the job satisfaction of employed candidates.

 ## Results<a name="results"></a>